 Happy customers, happy life – that’s the saying, right?
 Yesterday I co-hosted a webinar dedicated to customer happiness alongside Sarah Sheikh, head of customer success at Front.
-Sarah and I chatted through our top eight rules for customer experience teams to follow to make customer happy.
+Sarah and I chatted through our top eight rules for customer experience teams to follow to keep customers happy and loyal.
 Check out a recording of the webinar below:

 Or, if you just want a quick recap of what we covered, here are our eight rules: